atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 Lines 3 instantiates an empty list that will eventually store `AtKeys`.

-Lines 4 to 7 grabs all the `AtKey` stored in the current @sign remote secondary.
+Lines 4 to 7 grabs all the `AtKey` stored in the current atSign remote secondary.

 Line 9 add the keys to the `receivedKeysList`.